tarampampam/microcheck/README.md

 kubelet periodically checks the container’s status), but in vanilla Docker or other container runtimes without built-in health checks, these tools can be very useful.

 You might say, "But why?
-There are already tools like `curl` or `wget`!"
+There are already tools like `curl` or `wget`!".
 That’s true, but those tools are often quite large because they include many features and dependencies.
 Using them only for health checks can unnecessarily increase the size of your Docker images.
 These tools are designed to be as small as possible while still providing the required functionality, especially for `scratch` or `distroless` images (`curl` and